-The Office for Business & Community Economic Development (OBCED) partners with the U of M graduate and professional programs in business, human resources, law, computer science, economic development, nonprofit management and public health to offer this unique program.
-This program is designed to help community-based nonprofits and small businesses, which serve Minnesota communities.
+The Office for Business & Community Economic Development (OBCED) partners with U of M graduate and professional programs to offer this unique program as a service to link nonprofits and small businesses to students, staff, faculty and other resources at the University of Minnesota.

-The Management & Technical Assistance Program (MTAP) strives to improve the quality of life in Minnesota’s urban communities by enhancing the performance and overall effectiveness of community-based nonprofits and small businesses.
+The Management & Technical Assistance Program (MTAP) strives to improve the quality of life in Minnesota’s urban communities by enhancing the overall performance of community-based nonprofit organizations and small businesses that provide services to underserved communities and populations.
 MTAP focuses on helping these organizations build capacity and improve service delivery, as well as assisting them in accomplishing critical management and operational objectives.

-This program also gives students the opportunity to gain consulting experience working with diverse nonprofits and small businesses while the clients receive services that directly influence their success.
+This program also gives students the opportunity to gain consulting experience working with diverse nonprofits and small businesses while enhancing their community outreach engagement.

 For more information, please contact: